 A revised format meant that only six cars raced in the final rather than the eight of the previous year – Foust was fourth, with Pastrana fifth, and Fiesta-driving Block sixth.

 Naturally, with the COVID-19 pandemic causing havoc all over the world in 2020, a third Utah contest has yet to take place.
-The planned 2021 series will begin there though, before heading onto Washington state, Florida and Arizona.
-A round in Quebec, Canada will round out the inaugural season in January 2022.
+The planned 2021-22 series is set to begin there though, before heading out across America.
+A round in Canada is expected to round out the inaugural season in January 2022.

-So Nitro Rallycross, the series, remains just under a year away, but we already know how good it will be, and perhaps most importantly for rallycross in America, we know it’s got the solid foundation to make it a real player on the motorsport landscape too.
+Nitro Rallycross, the series, is just around the corner, but we already know how good it will be.
+And perhaps most importantly for rallycross in America, we know it’s got the solid foundation to make it a real player on the motorsport landscape too.